eventodb-hq/eventodb/@meta/@pm/epics/UPDATES_SUMMARY.md

 1. **Review Updates** - Verify all changes align with project goals
 2. **Implementation** - Follow updated phase plans in each epic
-3. **Testing** - Add Message DB reference data for compatibility tests
+3. **Testing** - Add EventoDB reference data for compatibility tests
-4. **Documentation** - Create migration guide from Message DB to this system
+4. **Documentation** - Create migration guide from EventoDB to this system

 ---